 The organization was birthed out of the desire to educate the nation on the need for additional substance abuse prevention resources in our communities.

 With years of proven results, the Mario Do Right Foundation has brought about tangible change by providing services and resources to families, schools and communities.
 Expanding its reach nationwide, The Foundation is regularly called upon by local and national politicians, researchers and practitioners to help shape policy that affect disadvantaged youth and communities.
-Mario along with Kevin Shird, his co-founder and childhood friend, has broadened the conversation regarding substance abuse prevention and the need to support children of addicted parents.
+Mario along with Kevin Shird, his co-founder and business partner, has broadened the conversation regarding substance abuse prevention and the need to support children of addicted parents.

 Foundation At a Glance

 The Mario Do Right Foundation is a 501(c)(3) which was established in 2007 by singer, songwriter and actor Mario Barrett and business partner, Kevin Shird, in an effort to educate and inspire youth adversely affected by drug and alcohol abuse in the home.

 The Foundation provides the crucial community support needed to sustain positive alternatives and viable opportunities for these children.
 Through the work of the foundation, Mario hopes to inspire and empower young people to overcome any obstacles and take the steps necessary to proactively make their dreams become reality.